PhD Program in English Language and Literature

 Both the General and Subject Test in English Language and Literature are required for all PhD applicants.
 The department does not have a minimum score requirement on either test.
 ETS administers the tests at periodic intervals through out the year.
 Please plan ahead when scheduling your test date.
 You are required to self-report your test scores on the application AND instruct ETS to send your official scores to us.
-The committee will not make any admission offers without having the official scores.
 Scores that are over five years old are no longer valid.

 - Critical Writing Sample

 Your writing sample must be between 3,000 and 7,500 words (12-30 pages), typed and double-spaced.
 We accept excerpts from longer works, or a combination of shorter works.

 Application Fee: Visit the Graduate School for information regarding application fees, payment options, and fee waivers.

 Document Identification: Please do not put your social security number on any documents.

 Status Inquiries: Once you submit your application, you will receive a confirmation email.
 You will also be able to check the completion status of your application in your account.
 If vital sections of your application are missing, we will notify you via email after the Dec.
 15 deadline and allow you ample time to provide the missing materials.
 Please do not inquire about the status of your application.